DimitarGrozev5/trainer-frontend/README.md

 ### User Slice

 The **User Slice** contains data about the logged in user.
 If no user is logged in, the data is _null_.
+A *user middleware* is added to the Redux Store.
+The middleware handles storing and removing the passed user data to localStorage.

 ## Routing